microsoft/Microsoft-Performance-Tools-Linux-Android/README.md

 # How to load the logs in the UI
 Once you gather the data, there is a tiny bit of prep needed to open them in a single unified timeline (like the screenshot above)

-- LTTng - If you just need to open only a LTTng trace use
+- LTTng - If you just need to open only a LTTng trace by itself in folder format
   - WPA -> Open -> Folder (Select CTF folder)
 - Unified (LTTng or other multiple different logs files together)
   - If you want to open other logs together in single timeline - Copy other Linux logs you want to open to single folder